-With certain areas in complete lock down, there have been a lot of images circulating around the internet including the clearer waters in the canals in Venice.
+With certain areas in complete lockdown, there have been a lot of images circulating around the internet including the clear waters in the canals in Venice.
 Having been there personally they are definitely not waters you would want to put your feet in!
-Now seeing the fish clearly swimming, it’s amazing how a few days/weeks can heal and change the landscape of human caused pollution.
+Now fish freely swimming and dolphins being sighted, it’s amazing how a few days/weeks can heal and change the landscape of human caused pollution.

 The Ozone layer is repairing itself, and has since the 2000’s, with the decrease in air pollution during this time it has seen it speed up exponentially.

 China’s air pollution before and after the shut down due to the virus has shown startling images of the changes to air quality, the reduced traffic of aeroplanes in the sky and cruise ships has seen a reduced amount of CO2 released into the air and human excrement into our oceans.
 One could only imagine the impact of industrial pollution coming to a halt with people tending to their loved ones, so imagine the result of tending to our environment.
 Is that what’s needed?

 Looking at things positively, the environment has been given a break, a holiday if you will.
 I’m sure as time goes on in our isolation more will surface of pristine images, wildlife and reduced toxic waste in this world.
 What would this do for mankind?
 How should we be learning and reacting to this?
 How do we improve ourselves as loving human beings and treating everything around us with care?

 Changes start within and the more that people get onboard with the idea of caring for this planet and showing compassion for one another (nature included) we will see such a beautiful place again.